VanillaChan6571/TwitchTranslateBot/README.md

 ## Installation
 1. Clone the repository or download the source code.
 2. Build the project using Maven
-3. Locate the generated `TranslatorTwitchBot-1.1.jar` file in the `target` directory.
+3. Locate the generated `TranslatorTwitchBot.jar` file in the `target` directory.

 ## Configuration
-1. Create a `config.properties` file in the same directory as the `TranslatorTwitchBot-1.0.jar` file.
+1. Create a `config.properties` file in the same directory as the `TranslatorTwitchBot.jar` file.
 2. Populate the `config.properties` file with the required information:

 ```